arungudelli/angularjswiki/content/en/angular/Angular-11-roadmap/index.md

 +++
-title = "Angular 11 version Release, Roadmap & update to Angular 11"
+title = "Angular 11 Release date, Roadmap & update to Angular 11 version"
 subtitle = "Angular 11 version"
-summary ="This post contains details about Angular 11 version and its roadmap" keywords=["Angular 11 release date, ng update angular"] date="2020-09-18T01:01:05+0000" lastmod="2020-09-18T00:00:00+0000"
+summary ="Angular 11 is in currently in pre release state.
+As of now there is no official information regarding Angular 11 release date." keywords=["Angular 11 release date, ng update angular"] date="2020-09-18T01:01:05+0000" lastmod="2020-09-18T00:00:00+0000"